SusanCThomas/Pymaceuticals/README.md

 ### Data Analysis

-Look across all previously generated figures and tables and write at least three observations or inferences that can be made from the data.
-Include these observations at the top of notebook.

 Three observations are included at the top of the [notebook](https://github.com/SusanCThomas/Pymaceuticals-Matplotlib/blob/main/Pymaceuticals/pymaceuticals_.ipynb) after reviewing the previously generated figures and tables.